arcus/education_modules/r_data_types/r_data_types.md

 R also supports a data type called "complex" which is for [numbers with a real and imaginary component](https://en.wikipedia.org/wiki/Complex_number).
 If you don't work with imaginary numbers (as is the case for nearly all researchers), feel free to ignore this data type completely.

+## Data types and troubleshooting

+Problems with data types are at the root of many errors in R.

 ## Including highlight boxes